 }

-A successful response confirms that the key pair works and shows the active account and user or role ARN.
+If you configured a named profile, add --profile work to the command.
+A successful response confirms that the saved credentials can sign requests and shows the exact account and user or role that the CLI resolved.